Edendale is a Community Environment Farm set on seven acres of land next to the Diamond Creek in Eltham.

 Additional parking - Eltham North Adventure Playground

 Entry off Wattletree Road opposite Eltham North Primary School.
 Large carpark area.
-From the playground, walk to Edendale following the signs on the walking trail which leads across the Diamond Creek to the northern entrance of Edendale Community Environment Farm.
-This takes five minutes and is the closest car park to the Indigenous Plant Nursery (Melway 22 A1)
+From the playground, walk to Edendale following the signs on the walking trail which leads across the Diamond Creek, follow the path to our North Entrance gate.
+This is a a short 2 minute walk.

 Ride or walk